omgwenxx/microbiome/README.md

 ![img.png](img/eval.png) Source: "Identifying personal microbiomes using metagenomic codes" by Franzosa et al.

 ## Processed Data
-The processed data that was obtained with this framework can be found in the `finished_data` folder.
+The processed data that was obtained with this framework can be found in the `processed_data` folder.
 A more detailed description can be found in the README.md file in the folder.